Water from moon dust: Tests successfully completed Laboratory at TU Braunschweig mimics lunar conditions

 - The water obtained could be used as drinking water, for oxygen production or to produce hydrogen-based rocket fuel in space.

 The extraction of water in space is of immense importance for research into the solar system.
-Under the direction of the German Aerospace Center (DLR) in Bremen, the LUWEX research project has developed a process that is now being tested on a large scale at the Technical University of Braunschweig in an experimental phase lasting several months.
+Under the direction of the German Aerospace Center (DLR) in Bremen, the LUWEX research project has developed a process that has now been tested on a large scale at the Technical University of Braunschweig in an experimental phase lasting several months.
 The aim is to extract at least half a litre of water per experiment.

 As part of the LUWEX research project (Validation of Lunar Water Extraction and Purification Technologies for In-Situ Propellant and Consumables Production), scientists have developed a process for extracting and purifying water from moon dust containing ice (regolith) to provide rocket fuel and drinking water for future astronauts stationed on the moon’s surface.